zerothi/pythonsupport-page/docs/essentials_first/condensedidle.rst

             :alt: IDLE Shell

          The text you see indicates that you have opened a *Python Shell*.
-The lines starting with ">>>" are meant for python code.
+The lines starting with ">>>" are meant for Python code.
 Try typing or pasting in the following and press enter.

             .. code-block:: Python